Bilbusaur/Travel-Costs/README.md

    - **Return Trip**
    - **Return + Overtime**
 4. View the detailed cost breakdown:
-   - Daily and total costs for fuel, labor, and travel.
+   - Daily and total costs for fuel, labor, and travel time.

----

-**Future Goals**
-1. **Toggle for One-Way Travel Time**:
-   - Add an option to let the Google API calculate travel time dynamically, simplifying input.

-2. **Manual Mileage Input**:
-   - Provide a fallback for manual mileage input in case of API failures.

-3. **Program Polish**:
-   - Improve the interface design for clarity and usability.
-   - Streamline error handling and provide helpful feedback for incorrect inputs.

 ---